Healthy Tuna Salad (No Mayo)

 How long does it last

-This Mediterranean tuna salad tastes the best when enjoyed immediately but it can be refrigerated in an airtight container for 3-4 days.
+• This salad tastes the best when enjoyed immediately, but it can be refrigerated in an airtight container for 3-4 days.
 It’s also a fantastic meal-prep option.
-Simply prepare the dressing separately and mix it into your portioned salad just before serving.
+Prepare the dressing separately and mix it into your portioned salad just before serving.

 5 from 13 votes